• Skip to primary navigation

 Dining at Little River Inn

 Even though I'm not vegan, I love eating mostly plant-based and trying out the vegan options while dining out.
 For dinner, the Little River Inn Restaurant has vegan tacos, a vegetarian lentil burger, zucchini pappardelle, a beet & arugula salad, and crusted eggplant.
-I fully went into dinner thinking that I would get the vegan option, but after chatting with our server, we decided to make it a seafood night!

 For a starter, I tried steamed clams for the first time.
 Then for my main dish, I enjoyed their pine nut crusted, pan seared salmon.
 For the grand finale, Zack and I shared a delicious blackberry sorbet!
 Everything was delicious and our service was excellent.